akcorut/kGWASflow/workflow/report/plot_kmer_allele_counts.rst

-Bar plot showing the number of k-mers appeared in exactly "n" number of accessions (n goes between 1 to total number of accessions/samples).
+Bar plot showing the number of k-mers appeared in `N` number of samples (`N` goes between 1 to the total number of samples).
+Only the k-mers that passed the filtering step were used.